Samuel-K95/Samuel-K95/README.md

-<h3 align="center">I am Samuel Keno, a Computer Science and Engineering student</h3>
+<h3 align="center">I am Samuel Geremew Keno, a Computer Science and Engineering student</h3>

 <!--
 **Samuel-K95/Samuel-K95** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.